laravelgpt/laravelgpt/tests/feature-behaviors/mcp/mcp-command.md

 ### Scenario 9: MCP List and Describe Tables (Happy Path)
 **Tags:** schema
 **Task Description:**
-Use vibe-tools to execute the SQLite MCP server's `list_tables` tool first, then use `describe_table` to get schema information for the users table in the test database at {{path:test.db}}.
-You must specify in the command to vibe-tools that it must "ONLY use mcp-server-sqlite"
+Use laravelgpt to execute the SQLite MCP server's `list_tables` tool first, then use `describe_table` to get schema information for the users table in the test database at {{path:test.db}}.
+You must specify in the command to laravelgpt that it must "ONLY use mcp-server-sqlite"

 **Expected Behavior:**
 1. For list_tables: